Charles H. Amidon - Later Bit Braces

 The chuck featured a thicker-than-usual sleeve and jaws designed to be held in the socket by a steel pin.
 The jaws themselves are similar to those on the original Barber Improved chuck save for a slot cast into them that allows for the passage of the retaining pin.
 The inside of the socket is deep and rectangular in shape to accept the jaws—unlike the round-bottomed cavity of the typical Barber Improved chuck.
 The rear of one of the chuck's jaws features a small pin that fits into a hole on the rear of the opposing jaw, an arrangement that guards against their getting out of alignment.

 The company fitted Amidon's 2nd Improved Barber chuck to both simple and ratcheting braces.
-The illustrations seen here appeared on page 174 of the August 1888 issue of magazine Carpentry and Building.
+The illustrations seen here appeared on page 174 of the August 1888 issue of the trade magazine Carpentry and Building.
 The detailed photos of the chuck were sent to me by Stan Morgan in 2013.